mbaljeetsingh/novela-hugo-starter/content/post/2017-04-30-why-we-built-a-company-before-a-product.md

 d

 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.

-In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
+sdfddfdsfsdsds In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.
 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.

 In my experience, the challenges that growing companies struggle with rarely stem from a lack of good ideas.
 Good ideas are everywhere.